-Written by Ryan on Tuesday the 12th of February 2019.
+Written by Active Minds on Tuesday the 12th of February 2019.

 Art therapy can have a multitude of benefits for someone living with dementia as it helps build relationships, lessen anxiety and create a sense of achievement.
 Expressing emotions and feelings through art can help your loved one communicate in new ways should they find verbal communications difficult.